yaroslaff/showcert/README.md

 # showcert
 Simple CLI tool with clean output to show local (.pem) and remote SSL certificates.
+(For those, who can do this with openssl, but often have to search for right syntax)

 ~~~
 $ showcert github.com